pawlovskiii/web3_simple_storage/README.md

 This project was my first contact with Web3.py.
 Before that, I played around with Remix IDE and created a SimpleStorage contract.
 Here I was mainly working with ganache via desktop app, ganache-cli (console version of the desktop app), and TestNet (Rinkeby).

+This project was created by [freecodecamp](https://www.freecodecamp.org/) in [tutorial](https://www.youtube.com/watch?v=M576WGiDBdQ&t=27066s).
+I'm extremely grateful for giving this cost-free opportunity to learn all the insights of Solidity, Blockchain, and Smart Contracts.

+At first, I went through this project, created some notes, and fast moved to the more advanced ones.
+Later I understood, that I should go back and create this documentation in my own words to remember all the necessary basic concepts.

+Before that, I always tried to create documentation after the project finished, but I never put that amount of time as here.

 ### Learned experience during the project

 #### A) SimpleStorage contract